Ethanol fuel by country: China

 China is promoting ethanol-based fuel on a pilot basis in five cities in its central and northeastern region, a move designed to create a new market for its surplus grain and reduce consumption of petroleum.
 The cities include Zhengzhou, Luoyang and Nanyang in central China's Henan province, and Harbin and Zhaodong in Heilongjiang province, northeast China.
 Under the program, Henan will promote ethanol-based fuel across the province by the end of this year.
 Officials say the move is of great importance in helping to stabilize grain prices, raise farmers' income and reducing petrol- induced air pollution.

 Thailand

 Thailand already uses 10% ethanol (E10) on a large scale in the local market.
 Beginning in 2008 Thailand started with the sale of E20 and by late 2008 E85 flexible fuel vehicles were introduced with only two gas stations selling E85.

-Thailand is now converting some of the cassava stock held by the government into fuel ethanol.
-Cassava-based ethanol productions are being ramped up to help manage the agricultural outputs of both cassava and sugar cane.
-With its abundant biomass resources, it is believed that the fuel ethanol program will be a new means of job creation in the rural areas while enhancing the balance sheet of fuel imports.

 Australia

 Legislation in Australia imposes a 10% cap on the concentration of fuel ethanol blends.
 Blends of 90% unleaded petrol and 10% fuel ethanol are commonly referred to as E10.
 E10 is available through service stations operating under the BP, Caltex, Shell and United brands as well as those of a number of smaller independents.
 Not surprisingly, E10 is most widely available closer to the sources of production in Queensland and New South Wales where Sugar Cane is grown.
 E10 is most commonly blended with 91 RON "regular unleaded" fuel.
 There is a requirement that retailers label blends containing fuel ethanol on the dispenser.

 Due to ethanol's greater stability under pressure it is used by Shell in their 100 octane fuel.
 Similarly IFS add 10% ethanol to their 91 octane fuel, label it premium fuel and sell it more cheaply than regular unleaded.
 This is converse to the general practice of adding ethanol to a lesser quality fuel to bring its octane rating up to 91.

 Some concern was raised over the use of ethanol blend fuels in petrol vehicles in 2003, yet manufacturers widely claimed that their vehicles were engined for such fuels.
 Since then there have been no reports of adverse effects to vehicles running on ethanol blended fuels.